- Open Source CEO by Bill Kerr

 Five Examples Of Founder Scrappiness

 We’ve all heard the stories.
-Founder builds rocket-ship stuck together with duct tape.
+Genrational founder builds rocket ship, stuck together with duct tape.
 These stories are real.
-And I think if every successful company out there were to document things from day 0 you’d find these incredible stories of scrappiness would be more common again.
+And I think if every successful company out there were to document things from day zero, you’d find these incredible stories of scrappiness would be more common again.

 Business is the act of staying alive longer than your competitors.
-Do that consistently, sprinkled with a little growth and you are likely to be successful.
-But it can come at a cost.
-And may also need a little ingenuity along the way.
+Do that consistently, with a touch of growth sprinkled in, and you are likely to be successful.
+But it may also require some ingenuity along the way.

-Today we will take a look at six well known companies who thought outside the square to get off the ground.
-And I have thrown a bonus company in there for good measure.
+Today, we will take a look at five well-known companies that thought outside the box to get off the ground, and a bonus company I threw in for good measure.
 Let’s dive in.

-One of, if not the most famous example of founder scrappiness came at the hands of Air Bed & Breakfast, or Airbnb as they are known today.
-This example is not only scrappy, it’s wildly off the mark of what they actually do as a product.
+One of the most famous examples of founder scrappiness came at the hands of Air Bed & Breakfast, or Airbnb as they are known today.
+This example is not only scrappy but also wildly off the mark of what they actually do as a product.

-The year was 2008 and the Airbnb team were running out of money.
-They’d not yet made $5,000 in total in revenue and no one in Silicon Valley — or elsewhere for the matter — would back them.
-So they took things into their own hands.
+The year was 2008, and the Airbnb team was running out of money.
+They’d not yet made $5,000 in total in revenue and no one in Silicon Valley—or elsewhere for the matter—would back them.
+So these founders decided to take matters into their own hands.

 Scrappyness.

-They thought it would make thing unique for the guest and therefore their Airbnb stay more memorable.
-During the convention though, they shelved the plan.
-But with no money coming in and one final last ditch effort needed to keep the company alive they decided the resurrect the idea.
-This time, not for a fun talking point for their guests but for bulk cash — for revenue.
+They thought it would make things unique, and therefore, the Airbnb stay would be more memorable.
+During the convention, though, they shelved the plan.
+But with no money coming in and one final last-ditch effort needed to keep the company alive, they decided to resurrect the idea.
+This time, not for a fun talking point for their guests but for revenue.

-After hustling their way to a Y Combinator interview, back in the days when Paul Graham was still running them, the guys bombed.
-It was only at the very last minute that — to the chagrin of Brian and third co-founder Nate Blecharczyk — did Joe go and place a box of Obama O’s on Graham’s desk.
+After hustling their way to a Y Combinator interview, back in the days when Paul Graham was still running it, the guys bombed.
+It was only at the very last minute that—to the chagrin of Brian and third co-founder Nate Blecharczyk—Joe went and placed a box of Obama O’s on Graham’s desk.

-After a weird glance or two and an awkward smile from the investors, Joe blurted out that the cereal stunt was how they kept their company alive.
-“Wow” Graham responded.
+After a few odd glances and an awkward smile from the investors, Joe blurted out that the cereal stunt was how they kept their company alive.
+“Wow,” Graham responded.
 “You guys are like cockroaches.
 You just won’t die.”
-The trio of founders were offered a spot in Y-Combinator’s Winter 2009 batch and the rest is history.
+The trio of founders was offered a spot in Y-Combinator’s Winter 2009 batch, and the rest is history.

 Fun fact: The story is so famous internally, they went as far as to name their custom font after it.